Phylogenetic network models as graphical models: Local modifications to DAGs

 Note that we use notation like $p_{G, A}(x_A)$ and $p_{G, A|C}(x_A | x_C)$, when we need to refer to the distributions that specifically come from the graph $G$.

-\begin{thm} Let $G_1$ and $G_2$ be two graphs that are local modifications of each other with local structures $(A,B,C)$ and $(A,B',C)$ respectively.
-Suppose that the family of conditional distributions in the two models $p_{G_1, C|A}(x_C|x_A)$ and $p_{G_2, C|A}(x_C|x_A)$ are the same.
-Suppose further that each of the other distributions $p_{i|\pa(i)}(x_i, x_{\pa(i)})$ is the same in both graphs.
+\begin{thm} Let $G = (V, D)$ and $G' = (V', D') $ be two DAGS that are local modifications of each other with local structures $(A,B,C)$ and $(A,B',C)$ respectively.
+Suppose that the family of conditional distributions in the two models $p_{G, C|A}(x_C|x_A)$ and $p_{G', C|A}(x_C|x_A)$ are the same.
+Suppose further that each of the other families of distributions $p_{i|\pa(i)}(x_i, x_{\pa(i)})$ is the same in both models.
 Then the family of joint distributions with the variables in $X_B$ and $X_{B'}$ hidden variables are the same in both models. \end{thm}

 \begin{proof} The distributions with $B$ and $B'$ hidden in both models looks like

 and